drahmel/lego-mindstorms-small-basic/README.md

 This repo will include all of the programs I make as I learn to use the Lego EV3 Mindstorms system.

+## What will you include?

+These programs will start simple and increase in complexity as I learn.

+## Contributions

+If you have any programs you want to share or improvements, please fork.

+## License

+BSD -- use them for whatever you'd like